Pseudolocalized Three-Dimensional Solitary Waves as Quasi-Particles: Conclusion

 \section{Conclusion}

-In the present paper a new field equation is explored using the coarse-grain description (CGD), i.e., by identifying individual elements in the field called quasi-particles (QPs).
+In the present paper, a new field equation is explored using the coarse-grain description (CGD), i.e., by identifying individual elements in the field called quasi-particles (QPs).

-The solitary wave solutions of the new equation are shown to be pseudolocalized in the sense that the wave profile itself is not in $L^2(\mathbb{R}^3)$ (square integrable functions), but its gradient and Laplacian do belong to $L^2(\mathbb{R}^3)$ space.
-It is shown that the analytical solution of the linearized equation is a very good quantitative approximation for the shape of the solitary wave, which offers the possibility to identify the interaction analytically.
+The solitary wave solutions of the new equation are shown to be pseudolocalized in the sense that the wave profile itself is not in the Sobolev space $L^2(\mathbb{R}^3)$ (square integrable functions), but its gradient and Laplacian do belong to $L^2(\mathbb{R}^3)$.
+It is shown that the analytical solution of the linearized equation is a very good quantitative approximation for the shape of the solitary wave, which offers the possibility to study the interaction analytically.

-The pseudolocalized solutions are used as the shapes of the QPs of the new field equation and a CGD is constructed via the so-called variational approximation (VA) in which a discrete Lagrangian is obtained for the trajectory functions of the centers of the QPs.
+The pseudolocalized solutions are used as the shapes of the QPs of the new field equation, and a CGD is constructed via the so-called variational approximation (VA) in which a discrete Lagrangian is obtained for the trajectory functions of the centers of the QPs.
 To this end, the interaction potential is computed and shown to decay as the inverse of the distance between the QPs.
-Respectively, the force depends on the inverse square of the distance between the QPs.
+Respectively, the force depends on the inverse square of the distance between the QPs at large separations.
 This is radically different from the currently known QPs for which the interaction potential (and the force) decay exponentially with the separation of the QPs.
 Thus, the first QPs that interact ``gravitationally" are presented here.

-The force of interaction found here is not a monotone function of the distance between the QPs.
-While at moderate and large distances it is attractive, at smaller distance it becomes repulsive.
-This is not an intuitive result from the point of view that the shape of each QP itself is monotone.
-The explanation lies in the fact that the integrals defining the force are over a three-dimensional domain, and while the QPs are closer, the attraction from the surrounding field created by the profile can overwhelm the attraction from the closest elevations.
-The repulsive part of the force shows a conspicuous resemblance to the so-called weak force.
-The difference in our interpretation is that this is not another force, but the same force between the QPs which is positive (gravitational) at large distances, and negative (repulsive) at closer distances with much higher magnitude.

-From the discrete Lagrangian the laws of motion for two interacting QPs are derived.
+From the discrete Lagrangian, the laws of motion for two interacting QPs are derived.
 The notion of wave mass (\emph{pseudomass}) is introduced and an induced mass (\emph{crossmass}) is found alongside the standard mass.
-The interpretation is that the inertia of a QP is influenced by the presence of an accelerating QP in its vicinity, which fits well in Mach's notion of all bodies in the Universe being connected to each other.
+The interpretation is that the inertia of a QP is influenced by the presence of an accelerating QP in its vicinity, which fits well with Mach's principle.